All Products

 string

-The time granularity for each data point in the returned time series data.
-For example, a value of "15m" indicates that each returned data point represents the statistics for a 15-minute interval.
-For information about the time granularity of the returned data, see Time granularity of time series data points.
+The time granularity of each data point in the returned time series.
+For example, "15m" indicates that each data point represents statistics for a 15-minute interval.
+For more information about the time granularity, see the Time granularity of data points section.

 1m